robinweser/react-look/packages/react-look/docs/guides/configureLook.md

 # Configuring Look
 Look itself ships as a higher order function that just resolves basic styles.
-To be able to use plugins, mixins and devTools you need to pass some configuration.
+To be able to use plugins, mixins, prefixer and devTools you need to pass some configuration.

 Basically you will set an array of plugins which will perform in the exact same order as specified.
 Plugins might also require some special settings within your config object.